 Women’s C Singles: Aideen Curran (Loughmacrory, Tyrone) dft Annie Havern (Saval, Down) 25-20

 Boys U13 Singles: Zak Devine (Loughmacrory, Tyrone) dft Sean Callan (Harps, Monaghan) 25-14

 Boys U15 Singles: Dara Curran (Loughmacrory, Tyrone) dft Lorcan McBride (Carrickmore, Tyrone) 25-23

 Boys U17 Singles: Antoin Fox (Loughmacrory, Tyrone) dft Ciaran Cuddy (Carrickmore, Tyrone) 25-5

 Girls U13 Singles: Clodagh Munroe (Carrickmore, Tyrone) dft Alanna McGaughey (Loughmacrory, Tyrone) 25-17

 Girls U15 Singles: Caitlin Conway (Loughmacrory, Tyrone) dft Mairead Fox (Loughmacrory, Tyrone) 25-24

 Girls U17 Singles: Megan McCann (Clann Eireann, Armagh) dft Meabh McCambridge (Clann Eireann, Armagh) 25-6

 Girls U19 Singles: Niamh Coleman (Clann Eireann, Armagh)

-Full Picture Gallery from the Ulster GAA Handball Wallball Championships 2016 is below…
+go to site Full Picture Gallery from the Ulster GAA Handball Wallball Championships 2016 is below…